jamesds/pass_crypt/README.md

 ## Usage
 Simply run pass\_crypt with no parameters to be shown brief usage instructions.

-'crypt.db' in the application directory is the SQLite database.
+The SQLite database containing the encrypted data is kept in '~/.pass\_crypt/crypt.db'.
 It may be wise to make backups of this file.

 ## License